What we do

 In 2018, the Peel's Housing and Homelessness Plan (PHHP) was developed as a 10-year plan to make affordable housing available and prevent homelessness for all Peel residents.
 The Housing Master Plan was created as a key action of PHHP, endorsed by Regional Council on July 11, 2019.

-The Housing Development Office implements Peel’s Housing Master Plan to create more than 5,650 affordable rental units and shelter beds on Regional and Peel Housing Corporation sites by 2034.
+Housing development implements Peel’s Housing Master Plan to create more than 5,650 affordable rental units and shelter beds on Peel Region and Peel Housing Corporation sites by 2034.

-The Affordable Housing Incentives Pilot Program is directly linked to Strategy 3 of the PHHP, provide incentives to build affordable housing.
-Regional Council approved the program on July 9, 2020.
-Through this program, we’ll award funding to successful applicants to build middle-income rental housing in Peel.
+The Peel Affordable Rental Incentives Program is directly linked to pillar 3 of the PHHP, maximize planning tools and incentives.
+Through this program, we’ll award funding to successful applicants to build middle and low-income rental housing in Peel region.

-The Housing Development Office also supports other affordable housing projects including third-party developments.
+We also support other affordable housing projects including third-party developments.

 Our projects contribute to Regional Council’s vision for a Community for Life.
 We take pride in building not just affordable housing, but using leading-edge building practices and materials.
 We also ensure the housing we build is close to transit and services.
 Peel Region views its affordable housing buildings as creating sustainable, complete communities that embrace the following principles: